chicio/chicio.github.io/_posts/2018-03-20-golden-master-test-characterization-test-legacy-code.md

  large and complex legacy code under test: we generated some output given some input for a piece of code, and we write tests in which we assert that the output from the source code must be the same we received before.
 In this way we can start to refactor a piece of code and be sure that our modifications didn't change the behaviour of the source code.
-Whooaaa!!
+Whoa!!
 No more risky approaches to do refactoring without tests!!! :relieved: :clap:
   Now it's time for an example.
 In this article I will show you a simple example where I apply this technique to put under test a piece of legacy code.
 You can find the entire source code in [this github repository](https://github.com/chicio/Golden-Master-Testing-Characterization-Test "Golden Master Testing Characterization Test repo").
   Suppose for example that you found this class, `TravelsAdapter`, in the code you're working on.